 I thought there might be some interest in these six links to the National Library of Scotland's Scottish Screen Archive.
-The first shows men of the the Gordon Highlanders leaving Aberdeen to fight in the Boer War in 1899.

 As promised, a sample chapter from Scottish Military Disasters.
 I first became aware of this battle at a bus stop in Norway.
 My Norwegian language skills were almost non-existent but there seemed to be a road sign announcing "This Way to Dead Scottish People".
 Sadly, I had a bus to catch and didn't have time to go where the sign was pointing.
 But a little research back in Scotland quickly solved the mystery.